The importance of protected Trees and how to identify Them

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What happens if I carry out work on a protected tree without permission?

-Can I remove a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion